A portable LED-based diamond magnetometer for outreach and teaching labs: Introduction

 Several recent works have outlined teaching experiments based on the physics of the NV center and provide simplified designs suitable for undergraduate-level laboratories \cite{zhang}.
 Stegemann et al. demonstrated a modular, mostly 3D-printed ODMR apparatus which uses micro-sized NV diamonds and inexpensive electronics, enabling a complete experiment for well under \euro{}250 \cite{steg}.
 Similarly, the open-source Uncut Gem platform from Quantum Village provides a modular NV magnetometer which relies on easily available components and minimal optics \cite{village, village2}.
 These designs offer highly affordable routes for observing ODMR spectra and so represent the cheapest possible options for introducing the physics of the NV center into teaching laboratories.

-In this Note, we present a portable NV magnetometer which uses a high-power green LED instead of a laser.
+In this Note, we present a portable NV magnetometer which uses a high-power green LED instead of a laser, allowing for safe illumination of the diamond with optical powers of order 370 mW.
 This magnetometer prioritizes safety, portability, reliable performance, and direct visualization for outreach and undergraduate settings.
+The high excitation power produces fluorescence which is readily visible to the naked eye, making the system particularly effective for public demonstrations and instructional settings.
 Although it does not reach the affordability of the very low cost modular options which are available in the literature, the magnetometer which we present here is tailored for teaching and outreach environments where clarity of the fluorescence signal and ease and reliability of the demonstration are essential.
-The use of an LED reduces enables both the green excitation and red photoluminescence to be seen with the naked eye, which is especially effective in public demonstrations.
-Low power (few-milliwatt) 532 nm laser modules can also be used in teaching-lab implementations of ODMR experiments, LED illumination requires no laser safety procedures or alignment, making it particularly suitable for outreach demonstrations and environments with minimal supervision.

-Although the magnetometer is not as low-cost as the modular options described above, the design remains inexpensive compared to laboratory laser systems and yields robust fluorescence signals from a millimetre-scale NV-rich diamond.
+Low power (few-milliwatt) 532 nm laser modules can also be used in teaching lab implementations of ODMR experiments.
+However, LED illumination requires no laser safety procedures or alignment, making it particularly suitable for outreach demonstrations and environments with minimal supervision.
 Despite its simplicity, the LED device produces clear ODMR spectra and can detect changes in the local magnetic environment with a sensitivity of around 1 $\mu$T/$\sqrt{\text{Hz}}$.
 We provide a concise description of the operating principles and demonstration capabilities of the apparatus, with detailed assembly instructions, schematics, and example data provided in the Supplementary Material.